Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             s_aureus_HG003:"Staphylococcus aureus NCTC
                             8325":"Staphylococcus aureus" (Staphylococcus aureus
-                            NCTC 8325 is a related strain of HG003 since HG003 is not available in STRING). if the assigned name is with spaces, please use Double quotes.
+                            NCTC 8325 is a related strain of HG003 since HG003 is not available in STRING).
+If the assigned name is with spaces, please use double quotes.
 For assigning multiple strains, please separated them by spaces.
       --query QUERY [QUERY ...], -q QUERY [QUERY ...]
                             The query proteins.
 Required format: